Range of motion (exercise machine): Long-term users

-One of the major benefits of ROM therapy for those users confined to wheelchairs is the daily movement of their limbs.
+One of the major benefits of range of motion therapy for those users confined to wheelchairs is the daily movement of their limbs.
 This movement helps circulate the blood to extremities helping reduce the risks of blood clots, sores, and muscle tone reduction.
 With the help of ROM therapy, quality of life for such users can be greatly improved.
 For elderly users, a ROM therapy program will help improve their quality of life though exercise.

 Range of motion exercises

 Range of motion exercise refers to activity aimed to improving movement of a specific joint.
 This motion is influenced by several structures: configuration of bone surfaces within the joint, joint capsule, ligaments, tendons, and muscles acting on the joint.
 Range of motion exercises are also called "ROM" exercises.
 There are three types of ROM exercises: passive, active, and active assists.
 Passive range of motion is movement applied to a joint solely by another person or persons or a passive motion machine.
-When passive range of motion is applied, the joint of an individual receiving exercise is completely relaxed while the outside force moves the body part, such as a leg or arm, throughout the available range.
+When passive range of motion is applied, the joint of an individual receiving exercise is completely relaxed.
+At the same time, the outside force moves the body part, such as a leg or arm, throughout the available range.
 Injury, surgery, or immobilization of a joint may affect the normal joint range of motion.

-Active range of motion is movement of a joint provided entirely by the individual performing the exercise.
+Active range of motion is the movement of a joint provided entirely by the individual performing the exercise.
 In this case, there is no outside force aiding in the movement.
 Active assist range of motion is described as a joint receiving partial assistance from an outside force.
 This range of motion may result from the majority of motion applied by an exerciser or by the person or persons assisting the individual.
 It also may be a half-and-half effort on the joint from each source.